shintamainjp/MISO-DEV-2014/README.md

 I am trying to use mruby on the ADI Blackfin board and am learning mruby in this project.

+# The Goal

+The goal of this project is very simple.
+Running mruby on the target platform is the goal.

 # Requirement

 ## UCB-BF512-B (Kaneko-System)